chiwoojo/freeCodeCamp/README.md

 # freeCodeCamp

-This are the answer I have provided for freeCodeCamp exercises
+These are the answers to the questions I have worked on for freeCodeCamp exercises

-[freeCodeCamp](https://freecodecamp.com) is an open source community of busy people who learn to code and help nonprofits.
+[freeCodeCamp](http://www.freecodecamp.com/) is an open source community of busy people who learn to code and help nonprofits.
 Our 1,600 hour curriculum covers full stack JavaScript.